dwp/docker-awscli/README.md

 # Usage

-This container can be used with no arguments or environment variables, and will provide a container which is based off of the `govermentpaas/awscli` container.
+This container can be used with no arguments or environment variables, and will provide a container which is based off of the `python:3.8.3-alpine3.12` image.

 It also provides a file at `/assumerole`, the use of which is optional.
 If used, it expects to be provided an `AWS_ROLE_ARN` environment variable and will export